edgexfoundry/edgex-docs/docs_src/getting-started/native/Ch-BuildRunOnLinuxDistro.md

 ### See sensor data flowing through EdgeX

-You have already been using Consul and the EdgeX GUI to check some items of EdgeX if you followed this tutorial.
-You can use the EdgeX GUI to further check that things are running correctly.
+You have already been using Consul and the EdgeX GUI to check on some items of EdgeX in this tutorial.
+You can use the EdgeX GUI to further check that sensor data is flowing through the system.

 In a browser, go to http://(host address):4000.
 Remember, it may take a few seconds for the GUI to initialize once you hit the URL.
 Once the GUI displays, find and click on the `DataCenter` link on the left hand navigation bar (highlighted below).

 ![image](DataCenterDisplayData.png)

-The `DataCenter` display allows you to see the EdgeX event/readings as they are persisted by the core data service to RedisDB.
-Simply press the `>Start` button to see the "stream" of simulated sensor data being generated by the virtual device service and sent to EdgeX.
-The similated data may take a second or two to start to display in the `EventDataStream` area of the GUI.
+The `DataCenter` display allows you to see the EdgeX event/readings as they are persisted by the core data service to Redis.
+Simply press the `>Start` button to see the "stream" of simulated sensor data that was generated by the virtual device service and sent to EdgeX.
+The simulated data may take a second or two to start to display in the `EventDataStream` area of the GUI.

 ![image](StreamOfEventReadings.png)

 Press the `Pause` button to stop this display of data.
-Notice that you can see the EdgeX Events (and associated Readings) or just the Readings with the two tabs on this display.
+Notice that you can see the EdgeX Events (and associated Readings) or just the Readings with the two tabs on this `DataCenter` display.

 ### Check EdgeX service API

 Each EdgeX micro service has a REST API associated with it.
-You can use curl or a browser to test that the service is up its `ping` API.
+You can use curl or a browser to test that the service is up using its `ping` API.
 Below are curl commands to "ping" both core data and core metadata.

 ``` Shell
   curl http://localhost:59880/api/v2/ping